nathanielshak/advancedprogramming/Lesson1/macsetup.md

 *What is that?!*

 Yes I know, it looks scary.
-I remember I felt a mixture of extreme fear and the feeling that I was doing some hardcore hacking of a government system or something the first time I used the terminal.
+I remember feeling a mixture of extreme fear and the feeling that I was doing some hardcore hacking of a government system or something the first time I used the terminal.
 I'll explain more about what this is later.
 In the meantime, see what happens if you hit "command-i" and mess around if you want to feel even more like a hacker.

 * **Check your Python version**.
-Okay, I know the terminal looks really scary, but bear with me.
+Okay, I know the terminal looks really scary, but you can do it!
+By the end of this class, you and the terminal will be good friends.
 Type the following into the terminal:

         python --version